The Revd Canon Professor Richard Burridge

 Professor Burridge has also acted as External Examiner for PhD theses at institutions including the University of Birmingham, the University of Gloucestershire, and the University of Sheffield.

-Professor Burridge has presented papers on his ongoing work on Gospel genre and New Testament ethics at various external conferences, such as the British New Testament Conference (2005) and Annual Meetings of the Society of Biblical Literature (2003, 2004, 2006, 2007), and at seminars within King’s, including the Research Institute in Systematic Theology.
-He is also involved with the Department’s Biblical Studies Research Seminar, and lectures and teaches regularly in the USA and South Africa.
+Professor Burridge has presented papers on his ongoing work on Gospel genre and New Testament ethics at numerous external conferences, such as the British New Testament Conference and Annual and International Meetings of the Society of Biblical Literature, and at seminars within King’s, including the Research Institute in Systematic Theology.
+He is also involved with the Department’s Biblical Studies Research Seminar, and lectures and teaches regularly in the USA and South Africa, as well as frequently leading study days for both clergy and lay people across the UK.